Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

 The modular class is independent of any chosen Berezin volume $\p$ as any other choice of Berezin volume leads to a divergence that differs by something $Q$-exact.
 The vanishing of the modular class is the necessary and sufficient condition for the existence of a $Q$-invariant Berezin volume.
 Q-manifolds with vanishing modular class are known as \emph{unimodular Q-manifolds}.
 The \emph{local characteristic representative} of the modular class is the local function

 Note that this is not invariant under changes of local coordinates, only the divergence of $Q$ is truly invariant.
 However, as we are always dropping $Q$-exact terms, the local characteristic representative is meaningful.
 For a review of modular classes of Q-manifolds and further references the reader may consult \cite{Bruce:2017}.
 The modular class of a Lie algebroid (see \cite{Evens:1999}) can be understood/defined in precisely these terms - the earliest reference that we are aware of where this is spelled out is Grabowski \cite{Grabowski:2012}.
-A QLA $(A, q)$ can be considered as a Q-manifold in two different, but related, ways, either as $(\Pi A, Q)$ or $(\Pi A, L_q)$.
-We wish to now briefly examine the relation between the respective modular classes.
-Using \eqref{eq:Q} and \eqref{eq:Lq} the local characteristic representatives are
+An { IQA} $(A, q)$ can be considered as a Q-manifold in two different, but related, ways, either as $(\Pi A, Q)$ or $(\Pi A, L_q)$.
+We wish to now briefly examine the relation between the respective modular classes. { \begin{remark} Naturally, we have the notion of the modular classes of a general Q-algebroid.
+Here we will only consider inner Q-algebroids. \end{remark} } Using \eqref{eq:Q} and \eqref{eq:Lq} the local characteristic representatives are

 The above can then be written as